johnfedoruk/bangular/CONTRIBUTING.md

 <hr>

-  If you have more than one Git identity, you must make sure that you sign the CLA using the primary email address associated with the ID that has been granted access to the Angular repository.
+  If you have more than one Git identity, you must make sure that you sign the CLA using the primary email address associated with the ID that has been granted access to the Bangular repository.
 Git identities can be associated with more than one email address, and only one is primary.
 Here are some links to help you sort out multiple Git identities and email addresses:

   * https://help.github.com/articles/setting-your-commit-email-address-in-git/
   * https://stackoverflow.com/questions/37245303/what-does-usera-committed-with-userb-13-days-ago-on-github-mean